Kajanflex2/Stage/README.md

      - 4 GB RAM
      - 60 GB free disk space.

-  Within the 'vscode' folder, you'll find the VSCode workspace configuration.
+  Within the "vscode" folder, you'll find the VSCode workspace configuration.
 I highly recommend using VSCode.
 Download all the files from GitHub, place them in the root directory, and extract them.

   Example: